mynameisvinn/Docker-for-Data-Scientists/README.md

 this is the simplest example of sharing notebooks with docker.

 ## lets get started
+### get it
+clone this repo with `git clone https://github.com/mynameisvinn/Docker-for-Data-Scientists`.

+### start docker daemon
+do `systemctl start docker.service`

 ### building da container
-clone this repo and do `docker build -t mynameisvinn/ds .` (note: (1) dont forget the period and (2) you could call the docker container whatever you want.)
+do `docker build -t mynameisvinn/ds .` which tells docker to build the container.

-docker executes a sequence of commands specified by the [dockerfile](https://github.com/mynameisvinn/Docker-for-Data-Scientists/blob/master/Dockerfile) including (a) fetching a base python 3.6 layer; (b) copying `requirements.txt` and the `notebooks` folder into the container; (c) executing shell commands such as `pip install`, setting the working directory to `home`, exposing port 8888, and finally launching a notebook.
+it does so by executing a sequence of commands specified by the [dockerfile](https://github.com/mynameisvinn/Docker-for-Data-Scientists/blob/master/Dockerfile) including (a) fetching a base python 3.6 layer; (b) copying `requirements.txt` and the `notebooks` folder into the container; (c) executing shell commands such as `pip install`, setting the working directory to `home`, exposing port 8888, and finally launching a notebook.
 ```bash
 FROM python:3.6-slim